Dr Siddharth Ghosh

 Research interests: Light-matter interactions, Atomic-scale Mechanics and Fluidics, Computational Quantum Chemistry, Biomolecular interactions, Statistical Mechanics, and Nanolithography.

-Sid is DFG Fellow at the Maxwell Centre and Centre for Misfolding Diseases, University of Cambridge and a visiting researcher at the Leiden Institute of Physics.
-He was a postdoctoral researcher at the Leiden Institute of Physics.
-During his postdoctoral stay at the Debye Institute for Nanomaterials Science OAR was conceived.
+Sid is a DFG Fellow at the Maxwell Centre and Centre for Misfolding Diseases, University of Cambridge.
+He is also a St John's College Research Associate by Fellow at the University of Cambridge and a Visiting Researcher at the Leiden Institute of Physics and High Field Magnetic Lab, Nijmegen.
+He was a Postdoctoral Researcher at the Leiden Institute of Physics.
+During his postdoctoral stay at Utrecht in the Debye Institute for Nanomaterials Science OAR was conceived.
 He strongly believes on a quote from Walter Lewin 'Teachers who make Physics boring are criminals'.
 He understands this problem not only because he has encountered uncountable bad teachers but also for getting an opportunity to grow up in a school which was made with Tagore's philosophy of learning from the nature where hardly any competitive exams existed.
 He met some great teachers at school and some outstanding ones at the university level.
 These made him to love teaching instead of considering it as a daily boring task.
 He had supervised undergraduate theses which were considered to be the excellent at the university level.
 During his PhD, he had co-founded the 'Third Infinity: A Conference on Complex Systems' which was co-organised two times by him and continued to be a biennial conference organised by the next generation of PhD students in Goettingen, Germany.
 He was also a student representative for more than 450 PhD students which enables him to be a part of the board members of the graduate school.
 He published his first peer-reviewed article immediately after his undergraduate study.

 Dr Moumita Ghosh

-PhD in Nanoengineering for Integrated Systems and BEng in Instrumentation Technology.
+PhD in Nanoengineering for Integrated Systems and BEng in Instrumentation and Electronics.

 At OAR: Director and Cofounder, Project Leader and Treasury.

-Research Interest: Nanoscale ferroelectricity and piezoelectricity, Charge transports and Atomic defects in nanocrystals, Nanomechanics, Nanocrystal growth, Energy Harvesting, Control Systems and Analog and digital electronic systems design along with firmware programming.
+Research Interest: Nanoscale ferroelectricity and piezoelectricity, Charge transports, Atomic defects in nanocrystals, Nanomechanics, Nanocrystal growth, Energy harvesting, Control systems, Analog/digital electronic systems design, and Firmware programming.

-Moumita is a postdoctoral researcher in the Utrecht University, Netherlands.
-She was a research scientist in the University of Goettingen, Germany.
-She received her PhD in Nano-engineering for Integrated Systems from the Instrumentation and Applied Physics Department in the Indian Institute of Science, Bangalore, India.
+Moumita is a Research Scientist at the Advanced Technology Group of FEI Electron Optics, Thermo Fischer Scientific, Eindhoven (earlier Philips Electron Optics).
+She has a rare and exceptional position of independently designing advanced scientific research at the interface of Thermo Fischer Scientific and the Ernst Ruska-Centre for Microscopy and Spectroscopy with Electrons, Jülich.
+She was a Postdoctoral Researcher in the Utrecht University.
+She was a Research Scientist in the University of Goettingen.
+She received her PhD in Nano-engineering for Integrated Systems from the Instrumentation and Applied Physics Department in the Indian Institute of Science, Bangalore, immediately after her BEng in Instrumentation and Electronics.
 Her expertise and exposure to interdisciplinary scientific research motivate her to encourage the young minds to bridge between the academic course works and their applications in the research and developments.
 She is an open minded engineer as well as scientists.
 She always considers engineering and science with great care instead of neglecting or ignoring one from other.